A code editor is the place where programmers spend most of their time.

 - Notepad++ (Windows, free).

-- Vim, Emacs are cool, if you know how to use them.
+- Vim and Emacs are also cool if you know how to use them.

-The editors in the lists above are those that me or my friends – good developers are using for a long time and are happy with.
+The editors in the lists above are those that either I or my friends whom I consider good developers have been using for a long time and are happy with.

 There are other great editors in our big world.
 Please choose the one you like the most.

 The choice of an editor, like any other tool, is individual and depends on your projects, habits, and personal preferences.

 - I’d use Visual Studio Code if I develop mostly frontend.

 - Otherwise, if it’s mostly another language/platform and partially frontend, then consider other editors, such as XCode (Mac), Visual Studio (Windows) or Jetbrains family (Webstorm, PHPStorm, RubyMine etc, depending on the language).